How to Increase Lung Capacity (Four Lung Exercises You Can Try Today)

 There are many forms of COPD that can be prevented by having a higher lung capacity.
-One common disorder is bronchitis, which can be better controlled by those who have a high lung capacity because they are able to perform a more productive cough.
+One common disorder is bronchitis.
+It can be better controlled by those who have a high lung capacity because they are able to perform a more productive cough.

 Ensure every part of your body gets adequate oxygen.

 The lungs bring oxygen into the body, which provides energy and gets rid of carbon dioxide.
-When your lungs are healthy and you have a high lung capacity, you keep a larger breathing reserve, which helps your body distribute oxygen appropriately.
+When your lungs are healthy and you have a high lung capacity, you keep a larger breathing reserve.
+This helps your body distribute oxygen appropriately.

-Studies have shown that changes in lung capacity influence one's upper airway size and resistance, which has an effect on whether or not someone experiences sleep apnea.
+Studies have shown that changes in lung capacity influence one's upper airway size and resistance.
+This has an effect on whether or not someone experiences sleep apnea.

 Continuous positive airway pressure requirements actually decrease when the lung capacity increases.